 Compare insurance premiums and deductions from several companies to make sure you have the right coverage at the best price.

-12. Increase Security on Your Financial Accounts
+11. Resolution: Increase the Security of My Financial Accounts

-Update Passwords
+Action: Update Passwords on Financial Accounts

-Plan for Next Year
+Final Word: Plan for Next Year

-Once you've taken steps to follow through on your financial New Year's resolutions, it's time to celebrate — then start the planning process again for next year.
-Note anything you postponed or procrastinated on until the end of the year.
-Also note items you found difficult to achieve: What were the barriers, and what might you do differently the next year?
+Once you've taken steps to follow through on your financial New Year's resolutions, it's time to celebrate — then start the planning process for next year.
+Note anything you postponed or procrastinated on this year and make sure to include them in your future planning.

 The above article is intended to provide generalized financial information designed to educate a broad segment of the public; it does not give personalized financial, tax, investment, legal, or other business and professional advice.
 Before taking any action, you should always seek the assistance of a professional who knows your particular situation when making financial, legal, tax, investment, or any other business and professional decisions that affect you and/or your business.